 Prajna Yoga 300/500-Hour Yoga Teacher Training Program and the Prajna Yoga Therapy Track.

 This online immersion is open to yoga teachers and therapists, as well teachers in training and those familiar with Tias’ style of teaching.

-Please note ALL Live Zoom sessions and classes will be recorded should you be unable to attend any live streams.
-However If you are doing this to certify and for the CE credits, you will need to attend all live sessions without fail.
+Please note ALL Live Zoom sessions will be recorded should you be unable to attend any live streams.
+All course materials are available indefinitely.

 Meet the Teachers